arkadius/reliable-http-client/README.md

 }))
 ```

-When given actor will be shutdowned e.g. because of system failure, the response message will be never deliver.
+When given actor will be shutdowned e.g. because of a system failure, the response message will never been delivered.

 Thanks to reliable-http-client the same execution cause that actor after restart will got the response message.